wuwenrui555/PhenoGraph/README.md

 ### `leidenalg` inside conda environment

 * When using `PhenoGraph` inside a conda environment `leiden` takes longer to complete for larger samples compared to the system Python.

+### `numpy.ufunc` runtime warning when running pytest

+* When running unit tests, pytest may deliver the following warning `RuntimeWarning: numpy.ufunc size changed, may indicate binary incompatibility`.
+This is caused by an incompatability between newer versions of the pytest module and an older version of Python.
+Check your Python version with:

+    python --version

+  If using Python >= 3.8.0, all version of pytest are compatible.
+If using Python < 3.8.0, downgrade to pytest version 6.0.2 (see above).